 Inspiring video of Nadia Bolz-Weber’s appearance at the ELCA youth gathering

 Related posts from On the Way:

-Phil Fox Rose is a writer, editor and content lead based in New York.
-He is coordinator of Contemplative Outreach of New York, helping promote centering prayer, which has been his contemplative practice for nearly 20 years.
+Phil Fox Rose is a writer and editor based in Brooklyn, New York.
+He is the editor of Paraclete Press; coordinator of Contemplative Outreach of New York, helping promote centering prayer, which has been his contemplative practice for nearly 20 years.
 Raised atheist by ex-Mormons, Phil has journeyed through Quakerism, deep ecology, Buddhism and Catholicism.
-Now he's a congregant, worship leader, cook and chair of the leadership team at St. Lydia's, an awesome dinner church in Brooklyn, NY, and spends as much time in nature as possible.
+Now he's a congregant, presider, cook and leadership team chair at St. Lydia's, an awesome dinner church in Brooklyn, NY, and spends as much time in nature as possible.
 Phil has been a political party leader, videographer, tech journalist, punk roadie, software designer, sheepherder, stockbroker and downtempo radio DJ.
 A common thread is the process of learning about stuff, figuring it out and then sharing that understanding with others.
 Follow Phil by RSS feed, email, Facebook, Twitter and Pinterest.